A Note on 4d Kination and Higher-Dimensional Uplifts: Perturbations of 10d Kasner Solutions and their relation to 4d Moduli Backgrounds

-The $\xi_i$ components result in gauge transformations for the gauge field and leave the $F_i^2$ term invariant.
-Meanwhile, the $\xi_\mu$ transformations act nontrivially on the 4d dilaton and graviton.
+Since $\bar \Phi'(\eta) = \tfrac{4}{\sqrt 3}\zeta^{-2}$, this yields the same transformation as acquired from the compactification of the Kasner solution.
 In the appendix, we illustrate the explicit gauge invariance of 4d action for one of these transformations.